RossBrownPhD/RossBrownPhD.github.io/_posts/2018-09-16-NLP-nltk-cosine-similarity-to-compare-writing-style.md

 I'm less familiar with some of the reviewers, so my perceptions may be off base, and the findings of this data science project may reflect misperceptions I have.

 I conducted pairwise comparisons of text from these reviewers on RottenTomatoes.com, comparing two reviewers hypothesized to have a similar writing style with a third reviewer hypothesized to have a writing style dissimilar to the other two.
-The measurements of text similarity range from zero to 1, with one reflecting identical vectors.
+The measurements of text similarity range from zero to 1, with 1 reflecting identical vectors.

 The results of the comparisons supported the pairings alluded to in the headline.